gordon-cs/cps371-jonathan-alonzo-final-stepman/README.md

-# jonathan-alonzo-simple
 Step Man (Game/Step Counter)
+#Jon-Alonzo-Final-StepMan Game

 -A step counter that also acts as a game!

-On first startup, there is a login activity where you enter a name that will you have for the rest of the time you play the game, unless you delete it.
+On first startup, there is a login activity where you enter a name, color, and difficulty.
+These settings can be changed at any time upon going to the settings page.

-Afterwards you will be brought to a profile activity that will welcome you with the name you provided in another activity, and also keep track of your steps and level.
-You can shut down the app and it will remember your name, steps, and level.
+Afterwards you will be brought to the stepman menu.
+From here you can play the game, go to your profile pages, or go to the settings.

-The features are very limited as of now, but the core functionality is happily working.

-There is also a HttpUrlConnection to a random website at the bottom of the page that fetches 20 characters of data from a website, by using another class to asynchronously pull the website data.

-Features Included:

-+simple, useful(kind of), creative

-+text, button, images

-+2 activities (initial activity can be reached by deleting profile(not implemented) or clearing data of the app.

-+fetches data using HttpURLConnection

-+scrolls down for page with lots of material
+Upon going to your profile pages you can find four things:
+1. Your Profile - Name, Image, Steps, Level, Steps till next level
+2. Your Stats - All of your characters stats, ability to spend stat points, ability to reset stat points
+3. Your Steps - Some helpful data about your steps, the world level you are on
+4. Settings - Upon clicking the three dots in the top right corner you can go to settings (also reachable from main menu)

+The settings page allows you to:
+1. Edit your name, color, and difficulty
+2. Save your new settings
+3. Delete your account

+Upon pressing play on the Main Menu you will be brought to the world page.

+On the World Page there are 10 levels, where more levels become available as you beat the ones currently unlocked.

+Upon selecting a world, you will be brought to a battle.
+In the battle you have four options:
+1. Blaze Kick - a fire charged attack - effective against ice enemies
+2. Ice Strike - a ice charged attack - effective against fire enemies
+3. Mega Punch - a purely physical attack - effective against physical enemies
+4. Run Away - you had second thoughts and need to back out of the battle

 Special Features Included: